FAQ for recruiters

 I'm all about culture and the people that make up the company.
 It's hard to really define something as abstract as culture, but as a general rule, what I look for includes:

 - Work-life balance.
-40 hours is more than enough time to devote to a working week.
+40 hours (and less) is more than enough time to devote to a working week.

 As a slightly more concrete example of a really ace company that's nailed the culture, check out Hubspot's careers page where they even have their own culture code.